Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 Benefits of Smart Charging for EV Fleets

-The benefits for companies that use smart charging for their electric vehicle (EV) fleets and EV fleet management include the following:
+The benefits for companies that use smart charging for their electric vehicle (EV) fleets and fleet management include the following:

 - Cost savings